Out of hospital, rehabilitation process begins

-If you and your doctor aren’t sure you’re ready to get back to normal — whatever normal may mean for you — then a short-term rehab center is your next best option.
+If you and your doctor aren’t sure you’re ready to get back to normal — whatever normal may mean for you — then a short-term recovery community organization from a rehab center is your next best option.

 A few weeks or months of focused recovery under the care of an expert team can be far more effective than that same period spent at home.

 If you’re ready to leave the hospital, but need more care than you and your family can provide at home, your doctor may recommend short-term rehabilitation in a facility that provides that kind of care.